 Serious eye-related issues can be detected early on

-Unfortunately, a number of problems can affect our eyes, particularly as we grow older.
+There are number of problems can affect our eyes, particularly as we grow older.
 However, the earlier that an issue is addressed, the better chance we have of keeping our eyes safe.
-Diabetes, macular degeneration and glaucoma are just some of the conditions that pose a threat to vision and eye health.
+Diabetes, macular degeneration and glaucoma are just some of the conditions that pose a threat to vision and eye health, with age and bad health.
 Regular eye tests help to provide you with the most accurate prescription, protecting your eyes and your vision as best as possible.

 Your level of vision can be monitored over time